openstack/networking-sfc/doc/source/system_design and_workflow.rst

 implements tunneling the original flow packets over VXLAN tunnel.
-The detailed outer VXLAN tunnel transport format and inner SFC flow format including how to leverage existing OVS's support for MPLS label to carry chain ID will be described in the "Port Chain OVS Driver and Agent" specification [2]_.
+The detailed outer VXLAN tunnel transport format and inner SFC flow format including how to leverage existing OVS's support for MPLS label to carry chain ID will be described in the `Port Chain OVS Driver and Agent specification <http://docs.openstack.org/developer/networking-sfc/portchain-ovs-driver-agent.html>`_.
 In the future we can add implementation of tunneling the SFC flow packets over flat L2 Ethernet or L3 IP network or GRE tunnel etc.